rails/rails/guides/source/rails_on_rack.md

 * Runs the prepare callbacks before serving the request.

  *+ActiveRecord::ConnectionAdapters::ConnectionManagement+*
-* Cleans active connections after each request, unless the <tt>rack.test</tt> key in the request environment is set to +true+.
+* Cleans active connections after each request, unless the `rack.test` key in the request environment is set to +true+.

  *+ActiveRecord::QueryCache+*
 * Enables the Active Record query cache.